Gadnalf/Shotgun-Shogun/README.md

 # Shotgun-Shogun
-A game about a samurai wielding a shotgun.
+A game about a samurai who decides to bring a gun to his sword fights.

-"That bee is living my life!" - Kenny, 2007